Atomic StructureCommon Misconceptions

 Misconception 1: "Electrons orbit the nucleus like planets orbit the Sun"

 The Bohr model is a useful simplification for GCSE, but electrons do not follow simple circular orbits.
-They exist in probability clouds (orbitals) and can only be described by quantum mechanics.
+The idea of electrons in fixed circular paths is a simplification used at GCSE — the real picture is more complex and is studied at A-level.
 At GCSE, treat shells as energy levels, not physical tracks.
 The "orbit" language is an approximation.

 Misconception 2: "Neutrons have a negative charge"